-When the above mentioned crucial steps are not followed, it's likely that the timing belt marks won't line up, being a tooth or several teeth off.
-This will require back tracking, making multiple attempts to realign the timing belt marks, in order to achieve correct VW Passat crankshaft / camshaft belt timing position.
-In these situations and in an attempt to achieve correct engine timing, compressing of the timing belt damper piston shaft (See Image C below) is required.
+When the above-mentioned crucial steps are not followed, likely, the timing belt marks won't line up, being a tooth or several teeth off.
+This will require backtracking, and making multiple attempts to realign the timing belt marks, to achieve the correct VW Passat crankshaft/camshaft belt timing position.
+In these situations, and in an attempt to achieve correct engine timing, compressing of the timing belt damper piston shaft (See Image C below) is required.
 It's during the compression of the damper's piston shaft that you run the highest risk of irreversible damage to the damper.

 Compressing The VW Passat Hydraulic Tensioner Damper Piston

 Compressing the VW Passat timing belt hydraulic tensioner damper is DANGEROUS and can easily result in damage to the damper rendering it unusable.
 If the piston shaft on the hydraulic tensioner damper is in an extended position (the locking pin tool T400011 was removed), or if compressing the damper piston in an attempt to reset timing belt tensioner timing (re-performing steps 37-41), follow these procedures very carefully!

 - If the damper piston shaft (See Image C below) is in an extended position (locking pin tool T400011 removed) and the damper piston is compressed too rapidly the hydraulic fluid within the hydraulic damper will be transferred out of one internal piston chamber and into another.
 Internally this causes an incorrect proportion of hydraulic fluid and weakens the damper's force and its ability to apply correct timing belt tension.
 If this happens, the damper is irreversibly compromised or damaged.